metagenomics/metagenomics-tk/docs/pipeline_configuration.md

  * `skipVersionCheck`: The toolkit is regurarly tested against a set of Nextflow versions.
 Setting the `--skipVersionCheck` allows you to use the toolkit with Nextflow versions that were not tested.

+ * `s3NoSignIn`: If your data is publicly accessible via S3, then you will have to set the `s3NoSignIn` parameter to `true`.

 ## S3 Configuration

-All modules inputs and outputs can be used in conjunction with S3.
+All module inputs and outputs can be used in conjunction with S3.
-You will have to create a configuration file that can be provided to nextflow with " -c " Parameter.
+If you want to set a custom S3 configuration setting (i.e. custom S3 endpoint), you will have to modify the aws client parameters with " -c ".

-Please note that for using databases you have to provide an additional aws credentials file (see database section).
+Example:
 ```
 aws {
-  accessKey = 'xxx'
-  secretKey = 'xxx'

     client {
       s_3_path_style_access = true
-      connectionTimeout = 120000
       maxParallelTransfers = 28
       maxErrorRetry = 10
       protocol = 'HTTPS'